Online Masters in Higher Education | Online MA, MEd, MSED Degrees

 - Online Master of Science in Higher Education

-Online Master of Arts in Higher Education Administration
+What is an Online Master of Arts in Higher Education Administration?

-Online Master of Education in Higher Education Administration
+What is an Online Master of Education in Higher Education Administration?

 The online MEd in higher education is designed for students who wish to advance to leadership positions.
 It is generally thought of as a practitioner degree.
 In fact, in some states, a MEd is a requirement for entry-year teachers seeking a teaching license.
 (State requirements vary.)
 That stated, the Master of Education in higher ed administration is designed for students who have their sights on the non-academic aspects of higher education.
 Students may have to research and produce a capstone project.
 There may also be an opportunity to choose a concentration.
 Topics vary by school.
 Often they range from higher education finance, to student enrollment or student learning.
 You may also find an online MEd in higher education and student affairs.